 Using the answers to these questions as a basis, begin to consider the above tactics and how you can implement them to get the message your want to the right audience.

-Of course, all of this activity is highly time intensive, and it’s not uncommon for even small businesses to outsource PR contracts to gain the expertise they need for the job.
-Depending on your needs, an agency can be a great asset.
+Of course, all of this activity is highly time-intensive, and it’s not uncommon for even small businesses to outsource PR contracts to gain the expertise they need for the job.
+Depending on your needs, an award-winning PR agency can be a great asset.
 Ask yourself – do I have the time and resource to implement an effective PR strategy, will I have time to respond to journalists and customers across multiple platforms and finally can I afford it?

 It may be that you have to start small if you have a limited budget, or that you need to work on a project basis until you see an ROI for your business.

 Regardless, there are multiple ways of working with agencies in a flexible way to suit your business needs.
-If you do choose to work with an agency, be sure to shop around, get referrals from your network of contacts and hold a pitch process so you can appoint an agency that both understands and is passionate about your brand and vision.
+If you do choose to work with an agency like us, be sure to shop around, get referrals from your network of contacts and hold a pitch process so you can appoint a partner that both understands and is passionate about your brand and vision.